SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ```

 There are some validation rules and handling events for the **TextField** component to collect the search criteria.
-The following are the methods implementations.
+The following are the method implementations.

 ```TS
   @autobind